oracle-samples/maa/wls-hydr/README.md

 - Validate results:
     - A log file with th operations performed is created at `<WLS-HYDR_BASE>/log/wls_hydr.log`.
 Verify that the appropriate OCI resources have been created using OCI's console.
 To get the complete list of the resources, [see the LIST OF THE RESOURCES](#list-of-the-resources).
 The list of resources created can be verified in the `<WLS-HYDR_BASE>/sysconfig_$date.json` file.

-## Cleaning up resources after a provision operation
+## Cleaning Up Resources after a Provision Operation
 The WLS_HYDR framework provides an utility to clean up the resources created in the provisioning phase.
-The script removes the OCI resources listed in the sysconfig_$date.json (created when wls_hydr.py is executed) marked for possible deletion in the provisioning phase (the framework differentiates between pre-existing resources, such as the dbsubnet for example, and newly created ones).
-Resources are removed in a precise order to avoid errors caused by dependencies.
+The clean up script removes the OCI resources listed in the `sysconfig_$date.json` (created when wls_hydr.py is executed) that were marked for possible deletion in the provisioning phase.
+The framework differentiates between the pre-existing resources, such as the dbsubnet for example, and the newly created ones.
+Only the resources that were created by the framework are marked for posible deletion.
+The cleanup script doesn't delete any pre-existing resources.
+The resources are removed in a precise order to avoid errors caused by dependencies.

 The contents of the sysconfig_$date.json file are updated by the `wls_hydr.py` and `cleanup.py` scripts according to the different operations performed on resources.
 Do not manually edit/alter the contents of this file.

 To clean up resources from a failed or dismissible  execution of the wls_hydr framework, follow these steps:

 - Prepare:
     - Check the existence of the `<WLS-HYDR_BASE>/sysconfig_$date.json` file.
 It should contain a list of resources with different states depending on the results from previous executions of the WLS_HYDR scripts.
 - Run:
     - Execute the cleanup script providing the sysconfig_$date.json file as argument with the -s option:
 	`<WLS-HYDR_BASE>/cleanup.py -s <sysconfig_$date.json>`
     For example:
 	`<WLS-HYDR_BASE>/cleanup.py -s /u01/config/sysconfig_2024-11-11_11\:46.json`
-	The script will report the state of the different respources and the result of the cleanup operation in the `<WLS-HYDR_BASE>/log/cleanup.log` file
+	The script will report the state of the different respources and the result of the cleanup operation in the `<WLS-HYDR_BASE>/log/cleanup.log` file.
 - Validate results:
-	- The cleanup.log and the output in the execution shell will report the resources that have been deleted as well as those that was not possible to delete (whether because of external dependencies or other errors)
+	- The `cleanup.log` and the output in the execution shell will report the resources that have been deleted, as well as those that was not possible to delete (because of external dependencies or other errors).
 	- Use the OCI console to confirm that resources have been removed.
 The following is an ordered list of the resources that the cleanup scripts deletes:

 		- Compute Instances
 		- Block Volumes